Stuycs-K/finalprojectapcs-5-berchin-maya-carvallo-eva/README.md

 We made a version of candy crush called Jelly Jive.
 In our game you swap candies to collect points and to acheive different goals depending on the level.

 # Intended usage:

-A description as to how the project will be used (describe the user interface).
-(CHANGE THIS!!!!!)

 When you pull up our game, there will be a main menu.
 On the main menu you can choose between 4 different levels.
 The first level's goal is solely to get enough points by swapping candies to reach the goal XP.
 The second level